 · 1 pack of fat primary markers

-Schedule – A complete classroom schedule is enclosed in your beginning of the year packet.
+Schedule – A complete classroom schedule is enclosed in this handbook.

 Transportation – Parents are required to fill out a transportation form on open house night.
 Children will not be allowed to change their afternoon transportation without a written note signed by the parent.
 Children are only allowed to leave school property with adults listed on the emergency form.
 Any adult that picks up a student will be asked to provide a picture ID.

 Tardies – Students arriving at school after 8:15 are considered tardy.
 They must be signed in at the office.
 Please try very hard to have your child at school on time.
 Class will start promptly at 8:15.
 Tardies are a disruption to the educational environment.

 Unique – Each child is unique and special!
 They enter our classroom door with different ability skills, personalities, attitudes, experiences, backgrounds, and learning styles.
 Our goal is not to make each child alike, but to foster their individual strengths and help him/her to develop to their fullest potential, academically, physically, emotionally and socially.
 The two most important elements that we hope to instill in your child are a positive self-concept and a zest for learning.

 Visitors – We encourage visitors in our classroom.
 Please make sure that you sign in at the office before you come to the classroom.

 Volunteers – We always need volunteers.
 Volunteers are helpful for field trips, special events, classroom activities, preparing materials, reading with students, and tutoring.
 If you are interested in volunteering, please let me know.
 I will begin using volunteers after the first month of school.